equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 Document.order_by_latest
 ```

-##### composing scope under a conditioning
+#### Composing scope under a conditioning

 Often developers are in a situation where their `#index` controller action
 should return all records but only limited part of that scope when
 certain param is sent (pagination, limit endpoint for M:M API, ...)

-Way too often I see developers replicate the same code whene really they
+Way too often I see developers replicate the same code when really they
-can took adventage of the fact that `ActiveRecord::Relation` is
+can took advantage of the fact that `ActiveRecord::Relation` is
-composable like a lego blocks (as we demonstrated in the beginer section)
+composable like a lego blocks (as we demonstrated in the beginner section)

 We will use the `Article` and `User` relation from previous example: